Greers Ferry Lake: Recreational use

 Since the formation of Greers Ferry Lake in the early 1960s, tourism has thrived around the lake, and the population has topped 6,000 in Heber Springs.
 Through the 1970s, many luxurious neighborhoods were built around the lake, and continue to be built.
 Various activities are available to the public: swimming, cliff diving, boating, fishing, scuba diving, camping, and other water recreational activities are popular among locals and tourists alike.
 Recently famous for rainbow trout, the Little Red River, in the cool water coming from under the dam, has become a favorite fishing spot year round.
 Several camp grounds and boat docks/ramps offer direct access to the river.
-Also, houses, even small neighborhoods have been built around the Little Red River.
+Also, small neighborhoods have been built around the Little Red River.

+A 12.38 kg hybrid striped bass was caught in Greers Ferry Lake on May 24, 1997 by angler Jerald Shaum, setting an International Game Fish Association world record.